SERVICES FOR FOREIGN MEDIA IN CONDUCTING COVERAGE IN INDONESIA

 - Familiarization Trip

-Journalist visit to Indonesia of a 30 days period can be carried out after obtaining an approval from the concerned authorities.
-The whole application process could take up to approximately six weeks after submitting all of the following requirements:
+Journalist visit to Indonesia of a 30 days period can be carried out after obtaining approval from the concerned authorities.
+The whole application process could take up to 6 weeks after submitting all of the required documents as mentioned through :